Olaren15/ffxiv-status-contrast/README.md

 ## How To Install

-StatusContrast is currently very experimental and not publicly available yet
+StatusContrast is currently available on Dalamud's testing repository.
+You need to enable plugin testing builds in order to see this StatusContrast in the plugin installer window.

 ## For developers